ks888/LambStatus/README.md

 ![CloudFormationWizard6](https://raw.githubusercontent.com/wiki/ks888/LambStatus/images/CloudFormationWizard6.png)

-See [the demo page](https://demo-admin.lambstatus.org) for the usage example of admin console and [the wiki](https://github.com/ks888/LambStatus/wiki) for advanced usage.
+See [the demo page](https://demo-admin.lambstatus.org) for the usage example and [the wiki](https://github.com/ks888/LambStatus/wiki) for advanced usage.

 ## Join our Community